MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/setting-up-your-phone-system.md

 ## Step 6: If you want to set up Audio Conferencing

 Sometimes people in your organization will need to use a phone to call in to a meeting.
-Skype for Business and Microsoft Teams include the audio conferencing feature for just this situation!
-People can call in to Skype for Business or Microsoft Teams meetings using a phone, instead of using the Skype for Business or Microsoft Teams app on a mobile device or PC.
+Skype for Business and Microsoft Teams include the audio conferencing feature for just this situation.
+People can call in to Skype for Business or Teams meetings using a phone, instead of using the Skype for Business or Teams app on a mobile device or PC.
 For information about how to set up audio conferencing, see [Set up Audio Conferencing for Teams](set-up-audio-conferencing-in-teams.md).

 ## Step 7: If you want to set up a Cloud call queue

 Cloud call queues include greetings that are used when someone calls in to a phone number for your organization, the ability to automatically put the calls on hold, and the ability to search for the next available call agent to handle the call while the people who call are listening to music on hold.
 You can create single or multiple call queues for your organization.

-**For more information about call queues, see [Create a Cloud call queue](create-a-phone-system-call-queue.md).**
+For more information about call queues, see [Create a Cloud call queue](create-a-phone-system-call-queue.md).

 ## Step 8: If you want to set up a Cloud auto attendant